 Although graphical representation of the indifference curve provides much information, the figures do not give a statistic of the exact trade-offs that individuals are willing to make between social values.
-For that purpose, we present the estimation results of equation (4) in Panel (B) of Table 3, which are the MRS (or WTP) statistics for certain social variables.
-The MRS can be easily recovered from the Cobb-Douglas utility, as:
+For that purpose, we present the estimation results of equation (3) in Panel (B) of Table 3, which are the MRS (or willingness to pay) statistics for certain social variables.
+As is well known, the MRS can be easily recovered from the Cobb-Douglas utility, as:

-$$MRS{x,y} = \frac{\text{Coefficient } x}{\text{Coefficient } y} \cdot \frac{y}{x}$$ (5)
+$$MRS{x,y} = \frac{\text{Coefficient } x}{\text{Coefficient } y} \cdot \frac{y}{x}$$ (4)

-where y is the average societal income; x is a vector of the other societal variables of interest (average education and the two inequality statistics).
+where y is usually a variable for price but in our case is average societal income; x is a vector of the other societal variables of interest (average education and the two inequality statistics).
 The ratio indicates how much respondents are willing to pay in social income for values of x.
-In the special Rawlsian trade-off, y is set to equal access, and x is equal income; this MRS statistic indicates how much respondents are willing to trade equal access for equal income.17 Therefore, if we assume that the mean values of x and y provide a reasonable approximation to estimate the MRS,18 the WTP can be expressed as the average income individuals are willing to sacrifice.19 The findings indicate that:
+In the special Rawlsian trade-off, y is set to equal access and x is equal income; this MRS statistic indicates how much respondents are willing to trade equal access for equal income.
+Therefore, if we assume that the mean values of x and y provide a reasonable approximation to estimate the MRS, the willingness to pay (WTP) can be expressed as the average income individuals are willing to sacrifice.
+The findings indicate that: